 Security Concerning the GET Method

 The "get method" passes data in the URI.
-If you look at your web browser's address bar after submitting a "get method" form, you will notice that you can view all variables and values pairs that were written into the page's html forms and links.
-They can also be modified and resubmitted by the user which makes GET data insecure by itself.
+If you look at your web browser's address bar after submitting a "get method" form, you will notice that you can view all variables and values pairs that were written into the page's HTML forms and links.
+They can also be modified and resubmitted by the user which can make GET data insecure by itself.

-Malicious parameters can be added to GET values in the web browser in an attempt to launch an injection attack against a web server.
+Malicious input can be added to GET values in the web browser in an attempt to launch an injection attack against a web server.
 People who perpetrate injection attacks attempt to cause harm to remote machines by sending servers parameters often encoded into a web browser's address bar.
-PHP programmers should always watch out for this kind of of attack and be proactive about stopping attackers before they compromise their networks.
-The following steps can help keep attacks of this nature under control.
+PHP programmers should always watch out for this kind of attack and be proactive about stopping attackers before they compromise their websites.

-- It is also wise to use a function such as striptags() to keep attackers from injecting unwanted HTML and other code into your web site.
-The striptags() php function removes html and other scripting tags from the content it processes.
+- Use Functions likestriptags() to keep attackers from injecting unwanted HTML and other code into your web site.
+The striptags() php function removes HTML and other scripting tags from the content it processes.

 Example Passing Variables Using $_SESSION['']

 What if I want to pass a certain set of variables several pages or every page on my website?